scolladon/sfdx-git-delta/CONTRIBUTING.md

 1. uninstall the previous version you may have `sfdx plugins:uninstall sfdx-git-delta`
 2. clone the repository
 3. checkout the branch to test
+4. install the dependencies `yarn install`
-4. run `yarn pack`, followed by `sfdx plugins:link`, from that local repository
+5. run `yarn pack`, followed by `sfdx plugins:link`, from that local repository
-5. test the plugin!
+6. test the plugin!